 15. Jin Yu Man Tang

 For a taste of Hong Kong, head over to Jin Yu Man Tang, one of the best traditional dessert shops in Singapore.
-They’re known for their silky smooth milk puddings that are mouthwateringly creamy.
+They’re known for their silky smooth milk puddings as they’re so mouthwateringly creamy.
 We particularly enjoyed their Signature Ginger Milk Pudding.
 With warm milk splashed into your bowl of ginger syrup, you get to determine the texture of your dessert.
 Go for it while it’s warm for something more watery.
 And leave it to cool a while longer for a milk pudding that’s thicker.
 Either way, you’ll get that slightly earthy ginger taste that blends with the milk perfectly.
 Their Shun De Double Layered Milk Pudding is also another highlight.
 It’s where you’ll get an original milk pudding but with more oomph.
 The creaminess is beyond imagination, sliding across your tastebuds to engulf your mouth with milky delight.

 Address: The Flow@East Coast, 66 East Coast Road, #01-03, S(428778)